Naaooj/WebsphereEmbedded/README.md

 Projects aimed at testing websphere 8.5 embedded container.

-There is only one test written, inside the test-ejb project.
-If you want the test to pass, your database must at least contains one entry for the table PERSON with the id=1.

 This project contains tags corresponding to the various ways of using the embedded container, from the basic to the more complicated.

 If you have any trouble, do not hesitate to send me an email.

 ## Requirements
+There is only one test written, inside the test-ejb project.
+If you want the test to pass, your database must at least contains one entry for the table PERSON with the id=1.
 In order to test the embedded container, [Websphere for Developer](http://www.ibm.com/developerworks/downloads/ws/wasdevelopers/) must be installed.
 A database server of your choice must also be present, here [DB2 Express-C](http://www-01.ibm.com/software/data/db2/express-c/download.html) is used.
 After websphere is installed, the installation path must be configured in test-ejb/pom.xml.

 ## How it works
-If you look at EmbeddedContainerTest class, the number of lines of codes is not that huge, thanks to the embeddable.properties and to the EmbeddableContainerRunner.
+Almost everything is managed by the `EmbeddableContainerRunner`.
 The runner is responsible to initialize the embedded container and to inject the EJB in the test class.
+By creating an `Archive` through an annotated method in your test classes, only the things that matter for your test can be added to the archive.
-Unfortunately, you still can't use different ejb from different projects as the mapping and the lookup occure only for the "module" classes, which is the current project.
-One way to achieve this is to create it's own module, look at the next tag : load-your-own-module
+Although the behavior becomes easier, we can't still use custom data with our tests.
+One way to achieve this is by using DBUnit, look at the next tag : enhance-with-dbunit

 ## Things to remember
 Wesphere uses Openjpa, which needs to enhance entites at compile time or during runtime.